pagidas/verycoolapp-tech-challenge/README.md

 ---

 #### What database(s) would you choose?
-I would start using a `NoSQL` database to be able to understand the domain model iteratively.
-Since it doesn't seem to be a good option to upload files in neither `SQL` nor `NoSQL` databases, but rather somewhere else in a `bucket`, I would focus on keeping the `url` where user's content has been uploaded, along with the relationships the data models form.
+We would start using a `NoSQL` database to be able to understand the domain model iteratively.
+Since it doesn't seem to be a good option to upload files in neither `SQL` nor `NoSQL` databases, but rather somewhere else in a `bucket`, we would focus on keeping the `url` where user's content has been uploaded, along with the relationships the data models form.